 - CF 9.2.a.5 To the extent practicable and where useful, the group-wide supervisor should conduct an analysis of the IAIG's peers as part of the group-wide risk assessment, in cooperation with group-wide supervisors of other IAIGs.
 Information in the public domain should be used for the purposes of the peer-group analysis.
 The group-wide supervisor may also use non-public information provided by other supervisors.
 If sharing non-public information for the purpose of the peer-group analysis, the supervisors should be conscious of the risk of sharing information that in certain situations could compromise the competitive advantage of the IAIG's peers.
-The supervisors may consider whether it is appropriate to anonymise information shared. - CF 9.2.a.6 In conducting peer group analysis, the group-wide supervisor should consider issues such as: - the similarity of business models and geographical scope of IAIGs; - the size, type and structure of IAIGs; and - internal IAIG practices and governance, including risk management. - CF 9.2.a.7 It is the group-wide supervisor's responsibility to decide to what extent the outcomes of peer-group analysis are shared with other involved supervisors.
-Peer-group analysis should be subject to confidentiality requirements (see ICP 3 Information Exchange and Confidentiality Requirements).

-CF 9.2.b The group-wide supervisor includes in its group-wide risk assessment of an IAIG, at least, an evaluation of the following:
+The supervisors may-should consider whether it is appropriate to anonymise information shared. - CF 9.2.a.6 In conducting peer group analysis, the group-wide supervisor should consider issues such as: - the similarity of business models and geographical scope of IAIGs; - the size, type and structure of IAIGs; and - internal IAIG practices and governance, including risk management. - CF 9.2.a.7 It is the group-wide supervisor's responsibility to decide to what extent the outcomes of peer-group analysis are shared with other involved supervisors.
+Peer-group analysis should be subject to confidentiality requirements (see ICP 3 Information Exchange and Confidentiality Requirements). - CF 9.2.b The group-wide supervisor includes in its group-wide risk assessment of an IAIG, at least, an evaluation of the following:

-- the complexity of the IAIG's group structure and the resulting risks to effective group-wide supervision; - the capital adequacy and the availability of capital to meet group-wide capital requirements as well as the regulatory capital requirements for each insurance legal entity within the IAIG; and - the impact of the complexity of the IAIG's group structure on the effectiveness of its group-wide corporate governance framework. - CF 9.2.b.1 In conducting the group-wide risk assessment, the group-wide supervisor should consider:

-- the alignment between the IAIG's competitive position, business plans and strategy, risk appetite, and riskcarrying capacity; - the IAIG's approach to its legal and regulatory obligations, its product distribution model and its proposals for dealing with specific areas of risk; - non-regulated and non-financial legal entities within the IAIG; - the adequacy and outcomes of the IAIG's stress testing; - the IAIG's ability to meet policyholder obligations in both the near and long-term within the context of the risks arising from the macro environment in which the IAIG's operates; and - the potential impact that the IAIG's failure would have on policyholders, the insurance market, and the financial markets as a whole.
+- the complexity of the IAIG's group structure and the resulting risks to effective group-wide supervision; - the capital adequacy and the availability of capital to meet group-wide capital requirements as well astaking into account the regulatory capital requirements for each insurance legal entity within the IAIG; and - the impact of the complexity of the IAIG's group structure on the effectiveness of its group-wide corporate governance framework. - CF 9.2.b.1 In conducting the group-wide risk assessment, the group-wide supervisor should consider: - the alignment between the IAIG's competitive position, business plans and strategy, risk appetite, and riskcarrying capacity; - the IAIG's approach to its legal and regulatory obligations, its product distribution model and its proposals for dealing with specific areas of risk; - non-regulated and non-financial legal entities within the IAIG: - the adequacy and outcomes of the IAIG's stress testing and scenario analysis; - the IAIG's ability to meet policyholder obligations in both the near and long-term within the context of the risks arising from the macro environment in which the IAIG's operates; and - the potential impact that the IAIG's distress or disorderly failure would have on policyholders, the insurance sector, and financial stability, as well as the impact from the IAIG's contribution to collective activities or exposures that may have serious negative impact on financial stabilitymarket, and the financial markets as a whole.